-Add the proposed project to the baseline established in the future No-Action conditions.
-Assess impacts on local shopping areas.
-Consider the proposed project's effect on the demand for new retail businesses that could locate on the commercial street, based on increased purchasing power within the trade area resulting from a new population.
+Add the proposed project to the baseline established in the future No-Act or conditions.
+Access impacts on local shopping areas.
+Consider the proposed project's effect on the demand for new retail businesses that could locate on the commercial street, based on accessed purchasing power within the trade area resulting from a new population.

-There may be a potential for a significant adverse impact on retail businesses if a project would result in decreased shopper traffic on neighborhood commercial streets that causes increased vacancy that would affect the economic viability of retail business in the study area.
+There may be a potential for a significant adverse impact on stall businesses if a project would result in decreased shopper traffic on neighborhood communical trafets that causes increased vacancy that would affect the economic viability of retail business in the study area.
 This should be considered likely if all of the following conditions are expected:

-- The proposed anchor stores have the potential to affect the ability of stores selling similar categories of goods located on neighborhood commercial strips to capture sufficient sales volume to remain in operation; - These stores draw a substantial share of shopper traffic to the neighborhood commercial strips or the street contains a concentration of businesses that sell the relevant categories of retail goods; and - Limited demand for retail tenants is expected due to purchasing power in the trade area.
+- The proposed anchor stores have the potential to affect the ability of stores selling similar categories of goods located on religious hood cormercial strips to capture sufficient sales volume to remain in operation. - These stores draw a substantial share of shooper traffic to the neighborhood commercial strips or the street contains a concentration of cusines es that sell the relevant categories of retail goods; and - Limited demand to retail tenants is expected due to purchasing power in the trade area.